Search Engine Optimization (SEO)

-Off-site SEO is probably the more popular of the two-pronged SEO approach.
-This is the practice of building links from other high-value websites back to your own.
-And we’re not talking about those old ‘Links’ pages from the ‘90s either.
+Off-site SEO is probably the more familiar SEO approach.
+This is the practice of including links from other high-value websites on your own.
 These links need to be contextual and carefully placed by hand.

 As these links accumulate, search engines see your website as an authority on whatever subject those links refer to.
 The search engines’ logic is that if people are talking about and pointing to your website, you’re doing something worthwhile.